Extended Deadline: Request for Proposal for the RSSAC Organizational Review

 The review is scheduled to take place from September 2017 through June 2018.
 For a complete overview and timeline for the RFP, please see here [PDF 642 KB].

 Indications of interest are to be received by emailing RSSACReview-RFP@icann.org.
-Proposals should be electronically submitted by 23:59 PDF on 10 July 2017 using ICANN's sourcing tool, access to which may be requested via the same email address as above.
+Proposals should be electronically submitted by 24 July 2017 at 12:00 PDT using ICANN's sourcing tool, access to which may be requested via the same email address as above.

 According to the ICANN Bylaws, the role of the Root Server System Advisory Committee ("Root Server System Advisory Committee" or "RSSAC") is to advise the ICANN community and Board on matters relating to the operation, administration, security, and integrity of the Internet's Root Server System.
 It shall have the following responsibilities: